top of page

 Location: Online through Writers.com

-Plotting a novel can be a daunting task, one that leaves our hands sweaty and makes us reconsider why we chose to write one in the first place.
+Plotting a novel can be a daunting task, one that makes our hands go sweaty and makes us reconsider why we chose to write one in the first place.
 By studying the classic three-act structure and its use throughout storytelling forms, we can make that task a little lighter and find new ways to bring our stories to life.

 Sign up for Plotting with the Three-Act Structure here

-Sign up for Crafting YA Characters here
+Sign up for Reignite here

-teaching artistry
+teaching artistry and Program Coordination

 • arts integration (with a specific focus on literature curriculum)